 Signs of a mental health problem may include difficulties at work/school, difficulties in relationships with family and/or friends.
 Other signs include changes in sleeping or appetite, dramatic mood fluctuations, consistently unhealthy relationships, flashbacks, nightmares or racing thoughts.
 Having these symptoms doesn’t mean that you have a diagnosable mental health condition, but it is a sign that you could benefit from mental health counselling.

 To cope effectively, an emphasis on holistic health is encouraged; that is a focus on biological, psychological, social and spiritual aspects of one self.
 Common mental health conditions that benefit from mental health counselling include adjustment disorder, anxiety, mood disorders such as depression, grief and loss.
 Other problems that benefit from mental health counselling include: addiction, trauma, chronic pain, relationship issues and stress management.

 Mental health counselling at HUM is varied and customized to each individual.
-Our nurse counsellors, physicians, and psychologists use a range of therapeutic techniques and frameworks in order to provide mental health counselling that is suitable for you.
+Our healthcare professionals use a range of therapeutic techniques and frameworks in order to provide mental health counselling that is suitable for you.
 This includes cognitive-behavioral, Gestalt, existential, motivational interviewing and family systems therapy, just to name a few.
 Sessions will often include feedback, challenges, and recommendations of action that you can take outside of the mental health counselling sessions.